casagou/joa/index.md

 ## Senior Systems/ Project Engineer — Robotics & Space Operations

-### MDA | Brampton (ON), Canada | February 2022 — Present
+### MDA | Brampton (ON), Canada | February 2022 — February 2023

-* Performs systems engineering functions and acts as project authority for on-orbit and planetary robotic systems to conduct space operations.
+* Space Systems Expertise — Oversaw systems engineering for on-orbit and planetary robotic systems, conducting space operations.
-* Lead and coordinate day-to-day execution of the multi-disciplinary project team, in support of the Program Manager, to meet technical, schedule requirements and budget constraints.
+* Project Management — Coordinated day-to-day execution of the multi-disciplinary project teams, ensuring alignment with technical, budgetary, and scheduling goals.
-* Ensure ongoing project team coordination and communication, especially across disciplines, to ensure full buy-in to project objectives.
-Work to resolve any issues and ensure team buy-in.
-* Develop high-level system requirements based on end-user needs and stated requirements.
+* Requirements Architecture — Established high-level system requirements from end-user needs and analyzed and decomposed systems-level requirements across subsystems, ensuring cohesiveness and clarity.
-* Apply engineering knowledge to large and complex projects in the design, development, test, integration, verification, validation and operation of complex, specialized products and technologies;
+* Engineering Innovation — Applied engineering insights for the design, development, test, integration, verification, validation and operation of cutting-edge space products and technologies.
-* Analyze and decompose systems-level requirements and allocate requirements and design margin across subsystem elements.
-* Advocate for design to cost, design for test, and design for manufacture approach throughout the organization for effective productization of commercial space systems.
+* Design Strategy — Advocated for design methodologies such as 'design to cost', 'design for test', and 'design for manufacture', optimizing commercial space system productions.
-* Drive the development of system architecture, design and interface documentation.
-* Develop and ensure proper documentation of technical and interface requirements throughout all project phases.
-* Develop and ensure proper documentation of high-level system and subsystem design.
+* Documentation — Ensured comprehensive documentation of system architecture, interface requirements, and system/subsystem designs.
-* Perform trade studies, analyses, and modelling to support requirements and system development.
+* Analysis and Modeling — Led rigorous trade studies and modelling endeavours to provide a deeper understanding of system requirements and their progressive evolution.
-* Create and maintain system budgets.
-* Identify, assess and handle project risks.
-* Provide technical leadership and review support.
-* Develop test plans and procedures for verification and validation of system requirements.
+* Test & Verification Leadership — Ctafted meticulous test plans and procedures, coordinated integration & testing activities, and assessed rigorous system requirements verification & validation.
-* Coordinate and support integration and testing activities.
-* Develop verification and test plans.
-* Understand and assess design issues, determine appropriate resolutions, and work with the team to address them.
-* Troubleshoot system behaviour anomalies, determine root cause, and the appropriate technical resolution.
+* Problem Resolution — Troubleshot system anomalies, diagnosed root causes, and collaborated on technical resolutions, frequently involving a deep dive into telemetry analysis.
-* Review, analyze, and interpret telemetry from deployed systems with context and understanding of the systems development life cycle.
-* Collaborate with project managers and business stakeholders to maintain project schedules and budgets while accomplishing project deliverables.
-* Support project managers and the business development team with cost estimation and proposals.
+* Business Synergy — Worked alongside project managers and stakeholders to keep projects on track and aided in cost estimation and proposals.

 ## Gas Turbine Applications Engineer — Systems Integrator